Writers Write is a writing resource. In this post, we talk about how to structure sentences so that you can improve your writing,

-This type of writer thinks long sentences impress readers.
+This writer thinks long sentences impress readers.
 They don’t.
-They show the writer’s ignorance.
-They chase readers away.
+In fact, they chase readers away.

-- Always finish a sentence with a full stop or an exclamation mark or a question mark.
+- A sentence ends with a full stop or an exclamation mark or a question mark.

 - A sentence should never be more than one and a half lines.